tleyden/tleyden.github.io/source/_posts/2015-03-21-running-couchbase-server-under-docker-on-joyent.markdown

 ## Installing the SDC tools (optional)

-In order to list your containers running on Joyent with extra metadata, such as the internal IP of each container, you'll need to install the sdc-tools suite.
+Installing the Joyent Smart Data Center (SDC) tools will allow you to gain more visibility into your container cluster -- for example being able to view the internal IP of each continer.

+Here's how to install the sdc-tools suite.

 ### Install smartdc